miroslavpejic85/mirotalk/README.md

 >
 > The `token` parameter are optional when either `HOST_PROTECTED` or `HOST_USER_AUTH` is set to `true` in the `.env` file.
 The valid list of users is defined in the `HOST_USERS` configuration.

-> **Caution**
->
-> It is strongly advised against including usernames and passwords in URL parameters for security reasons.

 </details>

 <details>